 Assistive Listening Devices

 Hearing aids are very useful but don’t always address every single person’s needs.
 Those who cannot benefit from hearing aids can use assistive listening devices (ALDs) in situations where hearing is difficult.
 These devices can improve your experience while you watch TV, listen to music, or talk to someone over the phone.
 You may use amplified phones, captioned phones, FM systems, TV hearing devices, smartphone apps that use captions, and hearing loops that are connected to hearing aid telecoils (T-coils).
-Scroll through this page to see the options that we have available at Pure Sound.

 Do You also have Tinnitus?